-The Debtor may update or otherwise revise the Projections, including any revisions to reflect events or circumstances existing or arising after the date of this Disclosure Statement or to reflect the occurrence of unanticipated events.
+The Debtor intends to update or otherwise revise the Projections, including any revisions to reflect events or circumstances existing or arising or information obtained after the date of this Disclosure Statement or to reflect the occurrence of unanticipated events.

 B. Liquidation Analysis